 - Granted a posthumous honorary PhD degree to the late Elena Levin, who was conducting research in human factors in healthcare before her terminal illness.

-- Approved promotion of 11 associate professors with tenure to professor with tenure: Theresa Ahlborn and Zhanping You, Civil & Environmental Engineering; Karla Kitalong and Beatrice Smith, Humanities; Jason Carter, Kinesiology & Integrative Physiology; Jeffrey Allen, Michele Miller and Gregory Odegard, Mechanical Engineering-Engineering Mechanics; Victor Busov, School of Forest Resources & Environmental Science; Carol MacLennan, Social Sciences; and Mary Carol Friedrich, Visual and Performing Arts.
+- Approved promotion of 11 associate professors with tenure to professor with tenure: Theresa Ahlborn and Zhanping You, Civil and Environmental Engineering; Karla Kitalong and Beatrice Smith, Humanities; Jason Carter, Kinesiology and Integrative Physiology; Jeffrey Allen, Michele Miller and Gregory Odegard, Mechanical Engineering-Engineering Mechanics; Victor Busov, School of Forest Resources and Environmental Science; Carol MacLennan, Social Sciences; and Mary Carol Friedrich, Visual and Performing Arts.

-- Approved appointment of Eric Seagren, Civil & Environmental Engineering, and Fredric Quivik, Social Sciences from associate professor without tenure to professor with tenure.
+- Approved appointment of Eric Seagren, Civil and Environmental Engineering, and Fredric Quivik, Social Sciences from associate professor without tenure to professor with tenure.

-- Approved appointment from associate professor without tenure to associate professor with tenure for Guilang Tang, Biological Sciences; Jennifer Becker, Civil & Environmental Engineering; Joshua Pearce, Materials Science & Engineering; and Jiguang Sun, Mathematical Sciences.
+- Approved appointment from associate professor without tenure to associate professor with tenure for Guiliang Tang, Biological Sciences; Jennifer Becker, Civil and Environmental Engineering; Joshua Pearce, Materials Science and Engineering; and Jiguang Sun, Mathematical Sciences.

-- Approved appointment of 16 assistant professors to associate professor with tenure: Lynn Mazzoleni, Chemistry; Chaoli Wang, Computer Science; Shiyan Hu, Electrical & Computer Engineering; Shiliang Wu, Geological & Mining Engineering & Sciences; Kette Thomas, Humanities; Paul Sanders and Yongmei Jin, Materials Science & Engineering; Stefaan De Winter and Zhengfu Xu, Mathematical Sciences; Scott Miers, Mechanical Engineering-Engineering Mechanics; Petra Huentemeyer, Physics; Hairong Wei, School of Forest Resources & Environmental Science; Aurenice de Menezes Oliveira and Xinli Wang, School of Technology; and Jared Anderson and Kalen Larson Visual & Performing Arts.
+- Approved appointment of 16 assistant professors to associate professor with tenure: Lynn Mazzoleni, Chemistry; Chaoli Wang, Computer Science; Shiyan Hu, Electrical and Computer Engineering; Shiliang Wu, Geological and Mining Engineering and Sciences; Kette Thomas, Humanities; Paul Sanders and Yongmei Jin, Materials Science and Engineering; Stefaan De Winter and Zhengfu Xu, Mathematical Sciences; Scott Miers, Mechanical Engineering-Engineering Mechanics; Petra Huentemeyer, Physics; Hairong Wei, School of Forest Resources and Environmental Science; Aurenice de Menezes Oliveira and Xinli Wang, School of Technology; and Jared Anderson and Kalen Larson Visual and Performing Arts.